What is Protein?

 Lentils, beans (adzuki, black, fava, chickpeas/garbanzo, kidney, lima, mung, pinto), peas (green), edamame/soybeans (and soy-based products such as tofu, tempeh, etc. ), peanuts are some of the legumes that are high in protein and nutrients density.

-Almonds, pistachios, cashews, walnuts, hazelnuts, pecans, hemp seeds, squash and pumpkin seeds, sunflower seeds, flax seeds, sesame seeds, and chia seeds are some of the nuts and seeds available which result in more protein consumption and are common protein-rich foods.
+Almonds, pistachios, cashews, walnuts, hazelnuts, pecans, hemp seeds, squash and pumpkin seeds, sunflower seeds, flax seeds, sesame seeds, and chia seeds are some of the nuts and seeds available which result in more protein consumption and common protein-rich foods.

 Kamut, teff, wheat, quinoa, rice, wild rice, millet, oats, buckwheat, and other whole grains are protein-rich foods.